M-o-a-T/moat-kv/docs/source/command_line.rst

    The path to the code to set, below ``.distkv code proc`` or whatever else is configured under ``codes``.

-Old versions of the code continue to run; DistKV does not yet restart users.
+TODO: Old versions of the code continue to run; DistKV does not yet restart users.
-XXX TODO

-.. program:: distkv client code module

-Manipulate modules stored in DistKV.

-Modules are replaced immediately, but code using them is **not** auto-restarted.

 .. program:: distkv client run

-Execute the code stored in DistKV.
+Subcommand for controlling and executing code stored in DistKV.

-XXX TODO XXX
+.. option:: -n, --node <node>

+   The node where the code in question might run.

+   Not using this option means that the code in question may run on any node.

+.. program:: distkv client run all

+This is the actual runner, i.e. the program that runs stored tasks.

+This program does not terminate.

+.. program:: distkv client run list

+List available run entries.

+.. option:: -y, --yaml

+   More verbose listing, yaml-formatted.

+.. option:: <prefix> …

+Limit listing to this prefix.

+.. program:: distkv client run get

+Read a runner entry.

+.. option:: -n, --node <node>

+   The node where the code in question might run.

 .. program:: distkv client internal